playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-native-web-monorepo/index.md

 # Adding in Monorepo Support

-Now that we have our Vite React Native proejct set up properly, let's configure the monorepo aspects so we can share code with our mobile apps quickly.
+Now that we have our Vite React Native project set up properly, let's configure the monorepo aspects so we can share code with our mobile apps quickly.

 ## Deduplicating React Native Deps